Browsing 130 - 140 results of 153 programs for subject - Physics

+Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
+In this zany competition teachers will have ten minutes to create a science activity.
+This week’s “secret” ingredient-aluminum cans!
 Watch as Exploratorium staff and local teachers compete for the title of Iron Science Teacher.
 Each contestant has 10 minutes to make a science lesson out of a secret ingredient.
 In this special Halloween edition, today's secret ingredient is: Plastic Bags!
 Cold anti-hydrogen atoms have been made, stored, and detected for the first time at ATHENA!
 We talked to the ATHENA team about this groundbreaking, historic event in particle physics and learned what's next.
 Why do many things sound different underwater?
 How are echoes made?
 Can you feel or see sound?
 Join us as we delve into the mysteries of sound.
 This webcast will feature an Aim High student demonstrating how to make a membranophone; Exploratorium physicist Dr. Paul Doherty modeling sound with ringing aluminum rods, corrugated plastic whirlies, and a slinky; and Marco Jordan, lead educator in the Exploratorium's Outreach program, demonstrating sound science with a "whine" glass and a singing bowl.
 Watch as USA robots battle in the Sumo ring for world dominance and a $2,000 prize!
 Also check out the Quicktime archive of the 1999 and 2001 Competitions.
 Learn more from the South Pole, as Mary and Noel speak to scientists about the DASI telescope In this webcast, we talk to Exploratorium staff particle physicist, Thomas Humphrey, about neutrinos What if we did contact another intelligent life form in the universe?
 What should we say?
 What traits best represent our humanity?
 Douglas Vakoch, the SETI Institute’s Director of Interstellar Message Composition, is working with scientists, artists, linguists, composers, and others to imagine how to speak for our planet.
 Ever see a burning udder?
 Or a cement block crush a fax machine?
 Mechanical artistry takes new forms of whimsy as noted MIT sculptor/inventor Arthur Ganson creates tense moments of anticipation in Chain Reaction.
 Check out the action as 10 Japanese robots battle against each other and their American counterparts, including entrants from the Bay Area and Seattle.
-This event was sponsored by Japanese software developer FSIABC, Inc. In these archived webcasts from inside the American Association for the Advancement of Science (AAAS) exhibition hall, watch as Exploratorium senior scientist Tom Humphrey challenges some of the top scientists in the world to explain the phenomena behind selected exhibits from the museum floor.
-In this webcast: the String Squirter exhibit, as explained by a guest physicist Leon Lederman.
+This event was sponsored by Japanese software developer FSIABC, Inc.